 Saving for retirement doesn’t have to be a “go big or go home” project.
 Slow and steady can win the race with your savings.
-Here are a few ways millennials can start retirement planning while still living your life.
+Here are a few retirement tips for millennials so they can start planning while still living your life.

 There’s really no way around this one.
 Budgeting is important.
 I’m on your side, I believe vacations are important too, but to afford them, you need a budget.